zhanhaozhao/VeriTxn/README.md

 All these configurations are consistent with those detailed in our paper.

-For comprehensive definitions of each setting and the default configurations, please refer to the `README.txt.` **(Note: The original file was named `README`, but due to display issues in the anonymous repo, its name was changed to README.txt.)**
+For comprehensive definitions of each setting and the default configurations, please refer to the `README.txt.` **(Note: In our revision, we provided a file named `README`.
+However, due to display issues in the anonymous repository, this file wasn't shown.
+This might have caused you to overlook some clarifications regarding configurations.
+To address this, we have now renamed it to `README.txt`.)**

 ### General Settings